RakhithJK/dbeaver-dbeaver-wiki/Admin-Manage-Connections.md

 It is designed for System administrators.
 Regular users should check [[this|Connect-to-database]] guide.

 ### Provide predefined connections
+DBeaver keeps information about project preject folder.
+By default all projects reside in [[workspace|Workspace-Location]].
+Default project folder is [[workspace|Workspace-Location]]\General.

+#### DBeaver 6.1.3+
+DBeaver keeps information about project connections in file `.dbeaver/data-sources.json`.
+All secured information (user name, password, secret keys, etc) is stored in the encrypted file `.dbeaver/credentials-config.json`.

+DBeaver can load multiple connection files.
+Any files in project folder matching `.dbeaver/data-sources*.json` pattern will be loaded on startup.
+So you can create a file, say, `.dbeaver/data-sources-2.json` in the project folder and DBeaver will see it.

+#### DBeaver < 6.1.3
 DBeaver keeps information about project connections in file `dbeaver-data-sources.xml`.
-You can find it in project folder (by default all projects reside in [[workspace|Workspace-Location]].
-Default project folder is [[workspace|Workspace-Location]]\General.

 DBeaver can load multiple connection files.
 Any files in project folder matching `.dbeaver-data-sources*.xml` pattern will be loaded on startup.
 So you can create a file, say, `.dbeaver-data-sources-2.xml` in the project folder and DBeaver will see it.